Got a question?

 Acoustic transfer functions are measured between several positions in front of and behind the tire to understand the noise insulation from the wheelhouse to the cabin.
 This is done either with the direct method or reciprocally.
 The direct method involves using a calibrated omnidirectional sound source located at the tire, while the response is measured with one or more measurement microphones at ear position.
 For reciprocal measurements, the sound source is at ear position and the response is measured at the tire.

 These measurements must be performed at several positions to include the source as well as the response.
-The result from such tests can show, if the acoustic pack needs improvement or, if there is a sound leakage.
+The result of such tests can show, if the acoustic pack needs improvement or, if there is a sound leakage.
 Pass-by noise is measured with dedicated microphones at a pass-by test track where all test equipment and facilities are thoroughly specified in the applicable standards.